1. What can be seen on and around Coiba?

 4. I have special food requirements; can I come on the tour?

 Yes of course you can!
-Just make sure that you tell us at least 3 days in advance what you can and cannot eat.
-We especially need to know about eggs, fish, shrimp, gluten, nuts, meat, lactose deficiency, lactose intolerance, fruits and whatever else you happen to not be able to eat.
-We take it into account and make sure you do not go hungry!
-We cook generally with fresh produce.
+Just make sure to let us know at least 3 days in advance what you can and cannot eat.
+We especially need to know about eggs, fish, shrimp, gluten, nuts, meat, lactose deficiency, lactose intolerance, fruit and whatever else you might not be able to eat.
+We make sure you do not go hungry and try our best to accommodate you!

-5. Is the water in your hotel and on Coiba safe?
+5. Is the water in your hotel and on Coiba safe to drink?

-Yes, you can drink it straight from the tap without any problem.
-Only in the Darien and on Bocas do you have to be careful with tap water.
+Yes, you can drink straight from the tap without any problem.
+Only in the Darien and on Bocas del Toro do you have to be careful with tap water.

 6. What do I need to bring?